ASTRID -- An Automated and Scalable TRIaD for the Evaluation of RAG-based Clinical Question Answering Systems: Related work

-\paragraph{Additional Limitations} Furthermore, existing metrics often penalise the system for appropriately refusing to address a question when it falls outside its scope of relevance or when there is insufficient information to provide a safe and accurate response.
-This is crucial as clinical QA systems are often required to stay within the defined scope of practice.
+Furthermore, these metrics often do not reflect when the system appropriately refuses to address the question.
+This is critical in a clinical setting as clinicians, and similarly clinical QA systems must stay within their scope of practice.